 True: i have not tested a better suspension in an FJ.
 More: the spring tension is not so inaccessible, with any difficult, bt it is possible to move the spring.
 And always you have the remote preload option RECOMMENDED

-Front fork: Hagon springs, 10-40w engine oil 25 cm3 less than recommended, near 1 cm the fork legs raised, 2nd position of 3 on springs and minimum rebound
+Front fork: Hagon springs, 10-40w engine oil 25 cm3 less than recommended, around 1 cm the fork legs raised, 1st position of 3 on springs (minimum) and middle rebound (2 of 3)

 Rear shock: OE shock with the spring mode done, position 1 on spring and 3 on rebound.
 Shorter rods fitted